resist-js/resist/packages/@resist.js/go/templates/default/CONTRIBUTING.md

 ## License

-By contributing to Svelte, you agree that your contributions will be licensed under its [MIT license](~GITHUB_URL~blob/master/LICENSE).
+By contributing to resist.js, you agree that your contributions will be licensed under its [MIT license](~GITHUB_URL~blob/master/LICENSE).